 The HESI A2 exam goes into a little more detail than the TEAS 6 does.
 There are ten sections on the HESI A2 exam.

 • Vocabulary and General Knowledge

 • Basic Math Skills

 • Learning Style

 The Reading Comprehension section contains 47 questions that will provide scenarios that measure your reading comprehension, require you to find the meaning of words in context and make logical inferences.

-Basic Math Skills contains 50 questions that focus on math skills that are needed for the healthcare field.
+The Basic Math Skills section contains 50 questions that focus on math skills that are needed for the healthcare field.
 These math skills include basic addition, subtraction, multiplication, fractions, decimals, ratio and proportion, household measures and general math facts.

 The Biology section of the HESI A2 exam includes 25 questions.
 The questions will be regarding biology basics, water, biological molecules, metabolism, cells, cellular respiration, and photosynthesis.